pnkmaurya9307/TicTacToe/README.md

 # Navigate to the project folder
 cd Tic-Tac-Toe

-# Run the game (if it's HTML/JS, just open the file in a browser)
+# Open the index.html file in a browser
-npm start  # or python main.py (depending on your version)